 Friday morning marks the start of the Dubai weekend and it's right up there as one of my favourite parts of the week.
 It's not that it's particularly quiet or indeed, without activities - swim training is pretty relentless like that - but the pace of the morning, without school and work, has an almost relaxed air to it and we don't see too much of that around here.

+#1 and #2 teenage sons both train in the morning, so there is dropping off and picking up for one, overlapped with dropping off and picking up for the other.
 Teenage boys who are always hungry are even more so after powering up and down the pool for a couple of hours, so by the time everyone is home at 11.30am there is serious eating to be done.

 There's something rather warm and homely about a lazy weekend breakfast.
 There's time to chat a bit, enjoy a leisurely coffee and have an extra slice of toast ... even cracking open a jar of marmalade if we're feeling particularly racy.
-Friday morning is far enough away from Sunday that nobody has quite stepped over into the dark side of thinking too much about homework and weekend chores and maybe it's that that makes it the most 'free and easy' part of the week.
+Friday morning is far enough away from Sunday that nobody has quite stepped over into the dark side of thinking too much about homework and weekend chores and maybe that makes it the most 'free and easy' part of the week.
 Whatever we're eating for this late Friday breakfast needs to be a million miles away from functional weekday cereals and preparing something hot has got to be a significant first step to getting it spot on.

 These Mini Chorizo Frittatas tick so many boxes when it comes to a glorious weekend breakfast.
 Not only are they warm, tasty and nutritious, but they are also quick and easy to make, as well as a perfect choice for the whole family.
 Most recently, I served these with oven-roasted tomatoes, baked beans and some warm toast.
 Yum.